Nikoleta79/RealEstateCareapp/README.md

 4. Color Contrast: A sufficient contrast ratio between text and background (black text on a white background) is ensured to meet accessibility standards, or when you click on an element the element becomes white
 5. Text Alternatives: Alternative text is provided for the 4 big elements in the dashboard , so the user screen can have better access and read it.
 6. Form Labels: All form controls are properly labeled using the "for" or "v-for" attribute to ensure that they are clearly associated with their respective input fields.
 7. it has been especially created to be responsive, so the users can access from any device.
 It supports screen reader users like provided with <alt> description of icons. structured content in html like <h1> etc. Descriptive links in the section of informtion so they can easily find the email and contnact in case of any problem.
 8. The website was tested from Lighthouse Google extension for usability, accessibility.
+9. Vue router and stata management pinia has been used to navigate in pages and to make accessible for users.

 # Security